 It bears mentioning in an article about saving the planet that we’re saving her from ourselves, for ourselves.
 Earth doesn’t actually need us to save her.
 We may sully her enough to prohibit her from supporting us, but in the long run Earth will be just fine.
 On the other hand, if we don’t take responsibility for and clean up the mess we’ve caused, Earth will perform that task herself.
 And we won’t like it one bit.

 So how can we protect our interests?
 Must we simply consume less, collectively, while spreading consumption more equally across the population–or is it crucial to control population size?

 Considering that educated, empowered women in developed countries display lower fertility rates than their developing-country counterparts, it can safely be said that developed countries lead in consumption while lagging in population.
 It stands to reason that sheer numbers aren’t the main problem, that reducing consumption would be the way to go.
 But is this a viable option?
 Not likely.
 Those most equipped to lead such an ambitious undertaking are also those with the most to lose.
 Which doesn’t mean we can’t try.
 Start small, like foregoing meat once a month, or taking public transit to work once a week instead of adding another car to the highway snarl.

 So we’re back to the idea of population control.
-It’s certainly possible, through re-education, the championing of women’s rights and changes to government policy.
+It’s certainly possible, through re-education, starting on a long-term chastity, the championing of women’s rights and changes to government policy.
 Some 220 million women worldwide lack access to family planning, with forty percent of pregnancies unintended.
 It’s encouraging to know the promotion of family planning and gender equality leads to more sustainable birth rates.

 Furthermore, governments should nix childbearing incentives, like baby bonuses, rent and tax breaks, and instead increase the tax burden on childbearing families.
 And what about tax breaks for childless couples?